- Balance studying with social experiences

 Americans speak in English and hence most classes are conducted in this language as well.
 All students must pass the IELTS to get a student visa but passing this exam does not guarantee proficiency over spoken English.

 Practice reading, writing and speaking English as much as possible.
 The best way to do this is by conversing in English.
 Be open to corrections and criticism and make an effort to correct your diction and accent.
 Watching American series or TV shows can also be helpful.
+Be sure to avoid this fatal mistake international students make in the USA.

 2. Missing Orientation